Land Rover Discovery running costs and reliability

 - Feels well screwed together though

 The Land Rover Discovery’s reliability doesn’t have a stellar reputation.
-Land Rover’s build quality has improved in recent years, but it lags behind the best Japanese opposition, and is on a par with the more complex Germans.
+Land Rover’s build quality has improved in recent years, but it still lags behind Japanese and German opposition.

 The company has some way to go in customer satisfaction surveys and it didn’t trouble our most reliable cars list.
 The car has been subject to several recalls and while our owners’ reviews are mainly positive, several people complain about the reliability of the technology.